peterbb148/peterbb148/README.md

 I set the direction for architecture, software development and processes to ensure continuous improvement across usage of technology in all aspects within the growth products area.

+We centralized software development on GitHub and GitHub wrote a [nice customer story about it](https://github.com/customer-stories/carlsberg-group).

 I also spend a lot of time thinking about AI and we can use it to solve problems faster.

 <!--